mattstates/roguelike/readme.md

 ## How to Play:
 • Players can use the arrow keys or WASD controls to move your hero through the dungeon.

+• You can fight enemies by trying to walk through them, but keep an eye on your HP!

+• Collect new weapons by taking your chances walking over a treasure chest.

+• Health can be replenished by collecting hearts or leveling up.

+• Your hero will gain XP by defeating enemies.

+• You win when you make it to the fourth level and defeat the demon.

 • The dungeon map can be lit by clicking the flames on the site header.

 ----